monster-js/docs-v1/docs/module.md

 Module is a way to group components, directives, services, pipes and modules of application that are related to each other.
 This feature is very helpful in organizing the codes to make the project more maintainable as it grows in scale.
-Another cool thing for a MunsterJS module is that it is lazy loaded when used in a route.
+Another cool thing for a MonsterJS module is that it is lazy loaded when used in a route.

 ## Installation